Log-periodic antenna

 A log-periodic antenna (LP), also known as a log-periodic array or log-periodic aerial, is a multi-element, directional antenna designed to operate over a wide band of frequencies.
 It was invented by John Dunlavy in 1952.

 The most common form of log-periodic antenna is the log-periodic dipole array or LPDA, The LPDA consists of a number of half-wave dipole driven elements of gradually increasing length, each consisting of a pair of metal rods.
 The dipoles are mounted close together in a line, connected in parallel to the feedline with alternating phase.
-Electrically, it simulates a series of two or three-element Yagi–Uda antennas connected together, each set tuned to a different frequency.
+Electrically, it simulates a series of two- or three-element Yagi–Uda antennas connected together, each set tuned to a different frequency.

 LPDA antennas look somewhat similar to Yagi antennas, in that they both consist of dipole rod elements mounted in a line along a support boom, but they work in very different ways.
-Adding elements to a Yagi increases its directionality, or gain, while adding elements to a LPDA increases its frequency response, or bandwidth.
+Adding elements to a Yagi increases its directionality, or gain, while adding elements to an LPDA increases its frequency response, or bandwidth.